How Google Business Profile Reviews Are Filtered for Spam

 If you're business collects reviews in a illegitimate way or via people who have never had an experience with your company, you should stop.
 Otherwise, in addition to losing your reviews, Google may do the following:

-- Set your Google Business Profile to not be able to receive new reviews or ratings for a set period of time
+- Set your Google Business Profile to not be able to receive new reviews or ratings for a set period of time (affectionately known as "review jail" by SEO experts)

 - Unpublish your existing reviews or ratings for a set period of time